Complete Solar Panel Installation Design & Calculations with Solved Examples – Step by Step Procedure

 Required Backup time for batteries = 3 Hours

-Now the required Back up Time in Hours = 3 Hours
+Now the required Back up Time of batteries in Hours = 3 Hours

 Suppose we are going to install 100Ah, 12 V batteries,